Ondsel-Development/website/docs/handbook/index.md

 # Handbook

 This handbook is public so that customers and partners can gain insight into how we operate.
+The handbook is continually updated.
+It includes information about the company, products, teams, workplace, policies and practices.

 We invite feedback so that we can improve our processes and our products.
-As a public resource, it's also valuable for potential team members to learn about the company before joinging us.